wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -04 to -05:

+   o  In the deadline rush, Warren forgot to add Tale.
+Fixed.

+   o  Some more text fixups and clarifications.

    From -03 to -04:

    o  Some additional text explaining how this differs from solutions
-      which include muiltiple queries (you don't know what to ask until you have received some answers).
+      which include multiple queries (you don't know what to ask until you have received some answers).

    From -02 to -03: